Learner's permit: Singapore

 In Singapore, any persons aged 18 or above may obtain a provisional driving licence for a fee of S$25.00 after passing the Basic Theory Test.
 The provisional driving licence is valid for 6 months if the PDL licence is obtained before 1 December 2017.
 From 1 December 2017, the validity of a PDL licence is 2 years from the date of payment, with no change of cost.
 It permits the holder to drive on public roads (with a few exceptions) in the presence of a Certified Driving Instructor.
 A car driven by a learner must display an L-plate on the front and rear of the car.
 Passing the Final Theory Test enables a learner to apply for the Practical Driving Test and it is valid for 2 years.
 A valid provisional driving licence, passed FTT and a photo ID must be presented to be allowed to take the practical test.
 Should a learner's provisional driving licence expire before the date of their practical test, he or she will have to renew it at the same cost.
 Expired PDL are not accepted and taking the practical tests will be rejected.

 A Qualified Driving Licence (QDL) is awarded to a person who has passed the practical test and made a one-time payment of S$50.00.
 Any person who has possessed a QDL for a period of less than a year is required to display a probation plate at the top right of their front and rear windscreens.
 The probation plate is made of a reflective material and consists of an orange triangle on a yellow background.
 Failure to do so may cause the offending driver to receive a fine for the first time and then subsequently revoked from driving.

 See Driving licence in Singapore for detailed requirements of each class of licence.

 South Africa

-A South African learners license consists of three sections with the following criteria required:
+A South African learner's license consists of three sections with the following criteria required: